Dana Telem

 Dana Alexa Telem is an American surgeon.

 Telem earned a Bachelor of Arts at the University of Pennsylvania, a master's of public health degree at Columbia University Mailman School of Public Health, and a medical degree at Jefferson Medical College.
 She received further training at Mount Sinai Medical Center and Massachusetts General Hospital.
-Telem is the Lazar J. Greenfield M. D. Professor of Surgery at Michigan Medicine.
+Telem is the Lazar J. Greenfield M. D. Professor of Surgery at Michigan Medicine, and specializes in minimally invasive surgery for hernia repairs, obesity and esophageal diseases.
+She is also the president of the Society of American Gastrointestinal and Endoscopic Surgeons.